-Born in South Wales and married with two children, the youngest 6 years old, Paul has almost 50 years geological experience in mining and mineral exploration.
+Paul Bright (BSc, CEng, MiMMM) was born in South Wales.
+He has almost 50 years geological experience in mining and mineral exploration.
 The work has enabled him to visit many countries in the world.
 In retirement, he maintains an interest in geology, mining and climate change, enjoys cycling, rugby, athletics and reading.

 Espionage operations were rife in wartime and intelligence services were guided by the dictum ‘there’s no such thing as coincidence’Read more